Calgary Police Service

 Missing persons

-The Calgary Police Service is committed to thoroughly and efficiently investigating all missing persons.
+The Calgary Police Service (CPS) is committed to thoroughly and efficiently investigating all missing persons.
 Below you will find important information and resources about reporting missing persons in the City of Calgary.
-Each year, we receive an average of 3,800 missing persons reports.

-If someone you know is missing, call the non-emergency line at 403-266-1234 to make a report.
-If you believe that they are at imminent risk of harm, please call 9-1-1.
+If someone you know is missing please call 403-266-1234 to make a report.
+If you believe that they are at imminent risk of harm, please call 911.

-Police often begin a missing persons investigation with a focus on where the person was last physically seen.
-This location is where police can best collect information or evidence.
-Although CPS accepts missing persons reports from other jurisdictions, it is recommended you report the missing person to the police agency where they were last seen.
-This avoids delay in gathering information, compiling a report, and transmitting information to another agency.
+It is important to note that police will begin a missing persons investigation with a focus on where the person was last physically seen because this is the location from which the police may be best able to collect information or evidence from.
+Although CPS will accept missing persons reports that should be received in another jurisdiction, it is recommended that you report the missing person to the police agency where he/she was last seen.
+This avoids delay in gathering information, compiling a report, and transmitting that information to another agency.

 How long should you wait to report someone missing?